xperseguers/t3ext-oidc/README.md

 ## Default FE Loginbox

-This extension integrations with the felogin systemextension and provides a new marker ###OPENID_CONNECT### to be used in the felogin template.
+This extension integrates with the system extension 'felogin' and provides a new marker ###OPENID_CONNECT### to be used in the felogin template.
 A sample template is included.
-Once the users clicks the new openid connect link, he/she will redirected to the ids server.
+The marker will be replaced by a login link, pointing to the authorization endpoint of the authorization server.

 ## OIDC Login

-If openid_connect is your only means of fe login, you can use the included "OIDC Login" plugin.
+If openid_connect is your only means of frontend login, you can use the included "OIDC Login" plugin.
 Add it to your login page, where you would normally add the felogin box.
 After adding the OIDC Login plugin, requests to the login page will immediately be redirected to the authorization server.

 After the login process, the user will be redirected:
 * The OIDC Login supports the same redirect_url parameter as the felogin box